ALTAMONTE SPRINGS (Seminole County)

 Located at 5109 Allegheny Road, at the corners of Allegheny Road, Marigold Avenue, and Lake Hatchineha Road.
 Offers two dog parks, one for small dogs and one for large dogs, and an agility ramp and tunnel, water fountain and several poop stations in each dog park.
 Parking is right in front of the park.

 ST. CLOUD (Osceola County)

-WebMistress Note of 06/11/19: There are no dog parks in St. Cloud.
-I will research nearby towns to find dog-friendly parks and other venues for St. Cloud pet peeps.
+WebMistress Note: I will research nearby towns to find dog-friendly parks and other venues for St. Cloud pet peeps.

 Central Florida stretches across Florida, from one coast to the other.
 It includes Orlando, Palm Bay, Lakeland, Melbourne, Deltona, Daytona, Daytona Beach, Kissimmee, Altamonte Springs, Sandford, and more.

 Sign up for informative and fun content for you and your pet.